Stuart Russell -- Biography

 Electrical Engineering and Computer Sciences, holder of the

-Smith-Zadeh Chair in Engineering, and Director of the Center for
+Smith-Zadeh Chair in Engineering, Director of the Center for

-Human-Compatible AI.
-He has served as an Adjunct Professor of
+Human-Compatible AI, and Director of the Kavli Center for Ethics, Science, and the Public.
+He has also served as Adjunct Professor of

-Neurological Surgery at UC San Francisco and as Vice-Chair of the
+Neurological Surgery at UC San Francisco.
+He currently serves as

 Technology Award (Policy category), the Mitchell Prize of the American